stephanmax/grunt-responsive-images-extender/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+*1.0.0*

+* The `sizes` option allows users to specify multiple sizes for different selectors, for example for hero images, article images or icons.
+* Added the `ignore` option.

 *0.1.0*